codegenos/codegenos.github.io/content/posts/how-to-reduce-node-js-docker-image-size.md

 CMD [ "node", "server.js" ]
 ```

 Bigger images requires disk space and downloading them takes longer time.
 1GB size was too big for me and i thought it could be reduced and investigated.

-The image size can be reduced by the following steps.
+The image size can be reduced by the following steps:

 ### 1. Choose a Smaller Base Image
 `jessie`, `buster`, `stretch` and `alpine` images are the smaller images.
 I've chosen the `alpine` image.